pygfx/pygfx/docs/shaders.rst

 The shader class
 ----------------

 A shader object derives from ``WorldObjectShader``.
-Its purposes is to provide (templated) shader-code (WGSL), set the corresponding template variables, define what bindings (buffers and textures) are used, and provide some more details of the pipeline and the rendering.
+Its purpose is to provide (templated) shader-code (WGSL), set the corresponding template variables, define what bindings (buffers and textures) are used, and provide some more details of the pipeline and the rendering.